Bolívar (state): Executive Power

 It is composed of the Governor of the State of Bolivar and a group of State Secretaries.
 The Governor is elected by the people through direct and secret vote for a period of four years and with the possibility of being reelected continuously, being in charge of the state administration.
 The current Governor is Yulisbeth García,(PSUV).

 Like the other 23 federal entities of Venezuela, the State maintains its own police force, which is supported and complemented by the National Police and the Venezuelan National Guard.

 Legislative power

 The State Legislature is the responsibility of the unicameral Legislative Council of the State of Bolivar, elected by the people through direct and secret vote every four years, with the possibility of continuous re-election, under a system of proportional representation of the population of the State and its municipalities.
 The State has 15 deputies, of which 4 belong to the opposition and 11 to the ruling party, including a representation of the indigenous peoples and communities of the State of Bolivar.

 Demographics

 Populated centres

-Ciudad Bolívar is the capital; famous for its colonial architecture.
-Although Ciudad Guayana is the most populated town in the state and its economic heart.
+Ciudad Bolívar is the state capital, famous for its colonial architecture, although Ciudad Guayana is by far the most populated town in the state and its economic heart.

 The State of Bolivar is made up of several towns, but some are outstanding for certain reasons, making some of these towns more livable than others.
 Some of these large populations are: